-Mark commenced practice as a barrister in 2009 after practising as a senior solicitor in a large national law firm.
+Mark commenced practice as a barrister in 2009 after working as a senior solicitor in a large national law firm.

 Committed to providing excellent service and practical results, Mark is available to give clear advice and to assist in the prevention and resolution of employment-related, and other civil, disputes.